Natasha HOWARD-mid-shot

 HOWARD Natasha

-She is an interdisciplinary health policy and systems researcher, focused primarily on low and middle-income countries.
-She draws primarily from sociology, social psychology, and global health/development to engage in policy-relevant research in infectious disease control in Asia and strengthening health system responses during protracted adversity (e.g., fragility, complex emergencies, displacement).
-Her teaching has included developing and managing a postgraduate course and modules, editing and writing textbooks, supervising doctoral and masters-level student research, and mentoring students and professionals.
+I am an interdisciplinary health policy and systems researcher, drawing primarily on theories and methodologies from sociology, political science/IR, and global health/development to engage in policy-relevant research in infectious disease control in Asia and strengthening health system responses during protracted adversity (e.g. fragility, complex emergencies, displacement).
+My teaching includes developing and directing NUS’s Doctor of Public Health (DrPH), previously developing and co-directing an MSc programme and postgraduate courses/modules, editing and writing textbooks, supervising doctoral and masters-level student research, and mentoring students and professionals.

 • NUS Saw Swee Hock School of Public Health (Primary)